 Officer 4 was part of the call for the kidnapping charge on January 5, 2021 and was aware from the victim in that case the Dockery had made comments that he would not go back to prison and would get in a shootout with police.
 Officer 4 was aware that Dockery was armed and had committed a carjacking on I-25 earlier in the day on January 19, 2021.
 Officer 4 was involved in the attempted high-risk traffic stop on Reservoir Road as well as the pursuit ending at the gas station and car wash.
 When he approached the vehicle, the windows already had bullet holes, he saw Dockery outside the car moving towards him.
-Officer 2 was shooting at Dockery and Dockery was attempting to steal so he fired at Dockery.
+Officer 2 was shooting at Dockery and Dockery was not stopping.
+Officer 4 was in fear for his life, Officer 2's life, and the owner of the car Dockery was attempting to steal so he fired at Dockery.